cheesewezz/cheesewezz/README.md

 <img align="left" width="200" height="250" src="https://files.catbox.moe/v367ms.png">

-You can call me john marston, cheesewezz, or zxioide.
+You can call me john marston, arthur morgan, cheesewezz, or zxioide.
 I'm also known as black hole sun, but that name hasn't been spoken in a few days.
 Friends that are considered VERY close may call me whatever they want, seriously, just run it by me first before you call me something offensive/j

 I am of male origin, I go by he/him pretty much.
 I don't mind if you don't know who I am right away, I just will act JOKINGLY offended, I swear I don't mean any ill will.